fsaavedra0003/Agentic-AI-Trading-Bot-with-LLM-reasoning-sentiment-analysis/README.md

 # AI Trading Bot — LLM Agent with Sentiment Analysis

-A **production-style, agentic AI trading bot** that combines LLM reasoning, sentiment analysis, market indicators, and broker APIs to make and (optionally) execute trading decisions.
+A **production-style, agentic AI trading bot** that combines LLM reasoning, sentiment analysis, market indicators, and broker APIs to make and (optionally) execute trading decisions automactic

 This repository is designed as a **portfolio / research project** demonstrating full-stack AI/ML engineering: ingestion, models, agents (tool orchestration), backtesting, execution, monitoring, and a small UI.